Undertone0809/promptulate/docs/use_cases/streamlit-groq-llama3.md

-# Build a simple chatbot using streamlit and groq-llama3
+# Groq, llama3, Streamlit to build a application
 This demo is how to use promptulate chat to create a simple chatbot utilising Groq and llama3 model.
 For the application frontend, there will be using streamlit, an easy-to-use open-source Python framework.